porsche-design-system/porsche-design-system/packages/components/src/components/form/radio-button-wrapper/radio-button-wrapper.usage.md

 ## When to use
   • Use a Radio Button to enable a user to select one value from a predefined list.
   • Use a Radio Button as soon as two options are mutually exclusive.
+  • Use a Radio Button when the user should see all available options.

 ---